quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

 ## **Tuesday: January 9**
 - Reaching to a conclusion that I don't need to add the axes to scene on every call for `attachAxes()`.
 - The axes should be only added to the scene once and hovering should just toggle the position and visibility.
+- Trying to add the `click` event listener on the hovered furnishing.
+Therfore, this event listener can't be added normally, it has to be added conditionally.

 ## **Monday: January 8**
 #### Code refactoring with sir